colehaus/colex/content/posts/false-dichotomy-ideal-theory-debate/abstract.md

 The dichotomy of ideal and anti-ideal theory is a false one.
-For each supposedly unique feature of ideal theorizing, there is a scaled-down analogue in anti-ideal theory.
+For each supposedly unique feature of ideal theorizing, there is a scaled-down analogue in non-ideal theory.
 Furthermore, all the dilemmas in the debate can be fruitfully approached as problems in decision theory.